cancerberoSgx/magica/video-capture/README.md

 ## TODO / Road map

 - [ ] investigate why/how to pass the buffer / vide directly without transforming it to number[]
+- [ ] probably for frames a generator / or observable is more appropriate than even listeners.